greatcr7/AWS-Associate-CSA-Study-Materials/Best-Practices/Study-Notes.md

 ## Removing Single Points of Failure
 ### Introducing Redundancy
+Having multiple resources for the same task can remove single points of failure.
+There are two modes: standby or active mode.
+- Standby Redundancy: failover
+- Active Redundancy: requests are distributed to multiple redundant compute resources.
+Achieves better utilization and affect a smaller population.
 ### Detect Failure
 ### Durable Data Storage
 ### Automated Multi-Data Center Resilience